zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ### JWT Token

-The JWT Secret that signs the JWT Token is a private key that is generated during an installation process.
-This key is stored in the `PKCS12` keystore and in a jwtsecret.key file, both of which are located in a `/keystore/localhost` directory that is protected.
-The JWT token is signed with the HS256 signature algorithm.
+The JWT Secret that signs the JWT Token is an asymmetric private key that is generated during installation.
+You can find the JWT Secret, alias "jwtsecret", in the  PKCS12 keystore /keystore/localhost/localhost.keystore.p12.
+The public key necessary to read the JWT Secret is called from the keystore.
+For easy access, you can find the `localhost.keystore.jwtsecret.cer` public key in the same in the same directory.
+The JWT token is signed with the RS256 signature algorithm.

 ### API ML truststore and keystore